Margus Hunt: Professional career

-Cincinnati Bengals
+Cincinnati Bengals (first stint)

-On April 26, 2013, the Cincinnati Bengals selected Hunt in the second round, 53rd pick overall, of the 2013 NFL Draft.
+On 26 April 2013, the Cincinnati Bengals selected Hunt in the second round, 53rd pick overall, of the 2013 NFL draft.
 Bengals defensive coordinator Mike Zimmer compared him to Bengals defensive end/linebacker Michael Johnson at a post-draft news conference, explaining that both players were very raw coming out of college but had the potential to be great.

-On October 6, 2013, Hunt made his debut in NFL, when the Bengals beat the New England Patriots 13-6.
+On 6 October 2013, Hunt made his debut in NFL, when the Bengals beat the New England Patriots 13–6.
 He played in 10 games and was inactive the other six.
 He totaled four tackles, a shared sack and seven quarterback pressures as the Bengals won the AFC North.

 Hunt totaled seven tackles and one sack in 12 games in 2014 as the Bengals went 10-5-1 and again made the playoffs.

 Hunt was anticipated to have a breakout season in 2015.
 He did not, and totaled only 2 tackles and no sacks in 7 games for the Bengals.

 Indianapolis Colts

-On March 13, 2017, Hunt signed a two-year contract with the Indianapolis Colts.
+On 13 March 2017, Hunt signed a two-year contract with the Indianapolis Colts.
 In his first season with the Colts, Hunt totaled 29 tackles and a sack.

 In Week 1 of the 2018 season, Hunt had two sacks against his former team the Bengals, nearly totalling the 2.5 career sacks he had coming into the game.
 In Week 3 against the Philadelphia Eagles, Hunt recorded four tackles, including a sack, and recovered his own forced fumble.
 Through three weeks, Hunt was leading the league in tackles for a loss with eight.
 He started 15 games in 2018, recording 30 combined tackles and five sacks.

-On March 5, 2019, Hunt signed a two-year, $9 million contract extension with the Colts.
+On 5 March 2019, Hunt signed a two-year, $9 million contract extension with the Colts.

-The Colts released Hunt on March 16, 2020.
+The Colts released Hunt on 16 March 2020.

 New Orleans Saints

-On May 1, 2020, Hunt signed a one-year contract with the New Orleans Saints.
-He was released on September 5, 2020, and signed to the practice squad the next day.
-He was elevated to the active roster on September 12 for the team's week 1 game against the Tampa Bay Buccaneers, and reverted to the practice squad on September 14.
-He was elevated again on September 21 for the week 2 game against the Las Vegas Raiders, and reverted to the practice squad again following the game.
-He was promoted to the active roster on September 26, 2020.
-On October 12, 2020, Hunt was released by the Saints.
+On 1 May 2020, Hunt signed a one-year contract with the New Orleans Saints.
+He was released on 5 September 2020, and signed to the practice squad the next day.
+He was elevated to the active roster on 12 September for the team's week 1 game against the Tampa Bay Buccaneers, and reverted to the practice squad on 14 September.
+He was elevated again on 21 September for the week 2 game against the Las Vegas Raiders, and reverted to the practice squad again following the game.
+He was promoted to the active roster on 26 September 2020.
+On 12 October 2020, Hunt was released by the Saints.

 Cincinnati Bengals (second stint)

-On October 19, 2020, Hunt signed with the Cincinnati Bengals.
-He was placed on the reserve/COVID-19 list by the team on November 9, 2020, and was activated on November 20.
+On 19 October 2020, Hunt signed with the Bengals.
+He was placed on the reserve/COVID-19 list by the team on 9 November 2020, and was activated on 20 November.

 Arizona Cardinals

-On August 11, 2021, Hunt signed with the Arizona Cardinals.
-He was released on August 31, 2021.
+On 11 August 2021, Hunt signed with the Arizona Cardinals.
+He was released on 31 August 2021.